-Table 4: Images named most suitable for including in a children's textbook.
+Table 6: Images named most suitable for a children's textbook.

 Which images look most computer-generated and which look most hand-drawn?
+In the pile-sorting task, none of the participants set out to make piles that clearly distinguished computer-generated from hand-drawn images.
 With this question we tried to determine which images had the most obvious computer-generated or hand-drawn look and why.
-Participants did not have to classify every image but rather could pick a few that clearly stood out in their opinion (see Table 5).
+Participants did not have to classify every image but rather could pick a few that clearly stood out in their opinion (see Table 7).
+We observed that several categorizations included complete piles that participants described as looking computer-generated or hand-drawn, some participants even described all of their piles as looking one way or the other when asked, but this criterion was not consciously used to group them.

-The results show that many hand-drawn images were often correctly recognized as such (meaning that they stood out as hand-drawn), most significantly Images 4, 11, 5, 6, 10, 3, 12, and 1.
+The results show that many hand-drawn images often stood out as such, most notably Images 4, 11, 5, 6, 10, 3, 12, and 1.
 All these images used a hatching drawing style.
 The hand-drawn images least often thought to stand out as hand-drawn were Images 2, 7, 13, 14, 9, 8, and 15.
 These images used stippling or a mixture of lines and dots as marks.
-Similarly, some computer-generated images were often named as standing out as such, most significantly Images 18, 16, 17, 25, 22, 24, 26, and 19.
+Similarly, some computer-generated images were often named as standing out as such, most notably Images 18, 16, 17, 25, 22, 24, 26, and 19.
 These images used stippling or high density lines.
 Images least often named in this respect were Images 28, 30, 21, 29, 20, 23, and 27.